treeman/jonashietala/drafts/the_steam_deck_brought_me_back_to_gaming.markdown

 - The trackpads are very good as a mouse replacement.
 - The year of Linux has finally arrived!

-While nice, they don't quite qualify into my killer features list.
+While nice, they don't quite qualify for my killer features list.

-And most importantly, I wanted to keep it simple and select five killer features.
+And most importantly, I wanted to keep it simple and only select five killer features.

 [Steam Deck]: https://www.steamdeck.com/en/ "Steam Dcke: All-in-one portable PC gaming."
 [burnout and depression]: /blog/2023/03/14/battling_burnout/